Investing in Our Water Future

 Developing Solutions through Multiple Benefits

-Government agencies, businesses, communities, and many others have acknowledged the importance of water management strategies that provide multiple benefits, yet there is no standardized approach for systematically identifying and evaluating these benefits or additional trade-offs.
+Government agencies, businesses, communities, and others have acknowledged the importance of water management strategies that provide multiple benefits, yet there is no standardized approach for systematically identifying and evaluating these benefits or additional trade-offs.

 - Engage with stakeholders and decision makers to improve support for a policy or project;